 A PhD student must submit a thesis which deals with a topic from the list of subject disciplines.

-- A master’s degree in Construction Management or an associated field (such as quantity surveying, real estate, civil engineering, architecture, or any other field deemed acceptable by the Departmental Postgraduate Committee); or an MBA/MBL degree for applicants with an honours degree in either quantity surveying, construction management or real estate.
+- A master’s degree in Quantity Surveying or an associated field (such as construction management, real estate, civil engineering, architecture, or any other field deemed acceptable by the Departmental Postgraduate Committee); or a MBA/MBL degree for applicants with an honours degree in either quantity surveying, construction management or real estate.

 - An applicant in possession of a master’s degree by coursework may be requested by the departmental Postgraduate Committee to complete a research methodology course prior to commencing studies.